Multi Symptom Cold Relief Side Effects

 Generic Name: acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine

-Note: This page contains side effects data for the generic drug acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Multi Symptom Cold Relief.
+Note: This page contains information about the side effects of acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine.
+Some of the dosage forms included on this document may not apply to the brand name Multi Symptom Cold Relief.